OutSystems/docs-odc/src/eap/building-apps/ui/multilingual/translate-your-app.md

 ---
-summary: Translate your app directly from ODC Studio by translating the app text and then creating a language switcher.
+summary: Translate the interface of your app to other languages to let more users use your app.
 tags:
 locale: en-us
 guid: 93f5315e-72fa-45f2-97ad-9e676da413a3